fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 **Deliverables:**

 * An algorithm to summarize statistics from team gerbils 🐹 input data
-* A well-reasoned method to break the data by country
+* One or more criteria to break the data by country
 * A detailed mockup with the visualization and the information, including hotspot annotations from team koalas 🐨

 ## Day-of schedule